 - Extremely strong Grade 80 high-tension steel is used for the side sills, under-floor spars and in the impact-absorbing crumple zones at the front of the side frames

-- High tension Grade 45 steel is used on the front shock mounts, areas of the front passenger-compartment bulkhead, areas of the front subframe mounts and rear structure
+- High tension Grade 45 steel used on the front shock mounts, front passenger-compartment bulkhead, areas of the front subframe mounts and rear structure

 - Grade 60 steel is used for 31-percent of the body construction

-The RL's lightweight aluminum front fenders, trunk and trunk frame are formed with an innovative build process called blow forming to achieve complex and pleasing shapes—all with a high level of quality, low cost and lightweight construction.
+The RL's lightweight aluminum front fenders, trunk and trunk frame are formed with an innovative build process called blow forming to achieve complex shapes-- all with a high level of quality, low cost and lightweight construction.
 First, the raw aluminum panels are placed in a heated mold and warmed to 500-degrees Celsius.
 Next, the aluminum panels are forced into the mold with a high-pressure gas.
 The result is perfectly formed complex shapes that are not possible with traditional stamping methods.

 For rigidity, the trunk lid is composed of an inner structural panel and an outer body panel.
 This 2-piece aluminum structure is crimped together with self-piercing rivets that make the lid highly durable.